tbezo/ptwqcpump/README.md

       }
 }
 ```

+To be able to upload the data to QATrack+ you have to create the individual tests as a simple numerical type.
+The test macro name has to be the same as seen in the record above (a.e. qc_cax_6e, qc_flatness_18x, and so on).
+After you added the indivitual tests you need one test list for every energy.
+The test list name (not the slug) needs to be "QC {energy}" (a.e.
+QC 20e, QX 6x - please mind the case).

 - Instructions for adding the Quick Check pump can be found here: [QCPump - Pump Type Development](http://qcpump.qatrackplus.com/en/stable/pumps/dev/developing.html)
 - To be able to Upload via the QATrack+ API you need to [generate an API token](https://docs.qatrackplus.com/en/stable/api/guide.html#using-the-qatrack-api).

-At the moment the code uses only the first part (up to the first space) of the treatment unit name.
+At the moment the code uses only the first part (up to the first whitespace) of the treatment unit name.
 ```python
 'unit': td.find("Worklist/AdminData/AdminValues/TreatmentUnit").text.split(' ')[0],
 ```
-That needs to be adjusted for your institution.
+That needs to be adjusted for your institution if the treatment unit name in your Quick Check device is the same as in QATrack+.

+FFF is currently only partially supported (only 10x with compensator - the FFF information in the measurement file is not being evaluated).